Let’s Dig Deep Into What Is Thai Yoga Therapy?

 Thai Yoga Therapy and or Thai massage (Traditional Thai Massage) are systems of yoga therapy, and all aspects of Somaveda® Thai Yoga follow Ayurvedic and yogic principles.

 From the Ayutthaya period until early this century, the Thai government’s Department of Health included an official massage division (phanâek mãw nûat).
 Under the influence of international medicine and modern hospital development, the national propagation/maintenance of temple-based Thai Ayurveda was eventually transferred to Phra Wat Chetaphon (Wat Pho) in Bangkok, where it remains today.
 Traditional Yoga therapy has persisted in most provinces and has recently been a resurgence in popularity throughout the country.
 The Wat Po system is divided into two separate and distinctive categories: the tourist massage pavilion and Tourist massage school (Rongrian Sala Thaang Nuat) and the School for Traditional Medicine for training and certification of Maw Nuad (Massage Doctors).
 There are considerable differences in the term and quality of movement.
 For example, a tourist may receive an introductory massage certificate in as little as ten days.
-In contrast, the whole program for Maw Nuad is twelve to fourteen semesters or four whole years.
+In contrast, the whole program for Maw Nuad is twelve to fourteen semesters or four full years.
 In the United States, we have many different levels of recognition for Certified Thai Yoga/Massage Practitioners.

 The Royal Thai Ministry of Health relies on the Union of Thai Traditional Medicine Society (U.T.T.S.) to formulate and maintain standards of practice and competency necessary for the formal licensing of secular, non-religious professional Traditional Thai Medicine providers in the kingdom.